acook/config/README.markdown

 - Bash-like command line navigation in Command mode.
 - Automatically enables search highlighting when using the standard search commands (`/`,`?`,`n`,`N`).
 - Turn off search highlighting in Normal mode when hitting <Enter> key.

+#### Multiple Cursor Editing

+Similar to how Sublime Text works, you can have multiple cursors.
+Hit `<Control>n` to start playing with them.

 #### Buffer Changeset Exploration